-- Medical facility

-- Multi-family dwelling (three to six units)

-- Public water, sewage treatment plant 1,2,3

-- Residential care home

-- School

-- Semi-public (primarily nonprofit: church, museum, library, private club, YMCA, YWCA, mortuary, etc.)

-- Two family dwelling (new construction)

-- Other uses (as determined after public hearing, by the Board of Adjustment, to be of a similar type and character as those listed above and meeting the purposes of this District.)
+- Semi-public ^{1,3} (primarily nonprofit: church, museum, library, private club, YMCA, YWCA, mortuary, etc.) - Residential, Two-family (new construction) - Other uses^{1,2,3} (as determined after public hearing, by the Board of Adjustment, to be of a similar type and character as those listed above and meeting the purposes of this District.)